I’ve lived in Ireland for 34 years and I can tell you with certainty that there is no one best time to visit Ireland.

 Advantages

-- Prices: Like January, February is off-season in Ireland, so flights and accommodation should be cheaper
+• Prices: February is off-season in Ireland, so flights and accommodation are cheaper

-- Crowds: Ireland’s usually hectic attractions will be much quieter (the likes of the Guinness Storehouse and the Giants Causeway will always draw crowds, though)
+• Crowds: Ireland’s usually busy attractions will be quieter (the Guinness Storehouse and Giants Causeway will always draw crowds, though)

 Disadvantages